awsdocs/aws-codeartifact-user-guide/doc_source/using-maven.md

 # Using CodeArtifact with Maven<a name="using-maven"></a>

 The Maven repository format is used by many different languages, including Java, Kotlin, Scala, and Clojure\.
-It's supported by many different build tools, including Maven, Gradle, Scala SBT, Apache Ivy, and Leningen\.
+It's supported by many different build tools, including Maven, Gradle, Scala SBT, Apache Ivy, and Leiningen\.

 We have tested and confirmed compatibility with CodeArtifact for the following versions:
 + Latest **Maven** version: 3\.6\.3\.